-In the image above one notes dilated breast ducts and ‘loose’ collagen along the right edge.
-Gradually the collagen become more densely packed around the breast ducts, damaging them.
-But in early stages it is termed ‘florid‘ gynecomastia.
+In the image to the right, one notes dilated breast ducts and ‘loose’ collagen along the right edge.
+Gradually the collagen becomes more densely packed around the breast ducts, damaging them.
+But in the early stages, it is termed ‘florid‘ gynecomastia.

 In advance stages, such as in the image below, collagen becomes densely packed around the breast ducts, constricting them and eventually blocking them entirely.
 This is termed late-phase or ‘fibrous‘ gynecomastia.

-There is another manifestation of gynecomastia in a ‘diffuse glandular‘ pattern, which is most commonly linked to patients who have received androgen therapy.
+There is another manifestation of gynecomastia in a ‘diffuse glandular‘ pattern, which is most commonly linked to patients who receive androgen therapy.

-Certain age groups are more susceptible to gynecomastia
+Gynecomastia Causes: Certain age groups are more susceptible

 Treatments for gynecomastia will vary, but hormonal medications aimed at restoring hormonal balance are usually given.
 Depending on the amount of fat tissue involved, the condition might be treated (reduced) with liposuction, or surgically removed.